A Bankruptcy Lawyer Near You

 If you are ready to deal with your crushing debt, you need an experienced attorney in your corner.
 You need someone who understands what you are going through.
 You need someone who can advise you on your best options for moving forward.

-You need Killeen bankruptcy attorney Erin B. Shank.
+You need the experience of Killeen bankruptcy attorney, Erin B. Shank.

-If you are considering filing a bankruptcy case, are behind on your home loan and facing foreclosure, owe the IRS money or need any other type of debt relief, contact attorney Erin B. Shank for a free virtual initial consultation.
-Contact the Killeen office online or call us today.
+If you are considering filing a bankruptcy case, are behind on your home loan and facing foreclosure, owe the IRS money, or need any other type of debt relief, contact attorney Erin B. Shank for a free virtual initial consultation.
+Contact the Killeen office online or call today.

 For nearly 40 years, attorney Erin B. Shank has helped Texas residents find solutions to their debt.
 Erin practices in these legal areas:

 - Home Loan Modification – If you are behind on your home, you may think that Chapter 13 is your only option.
 When you file a Chapter 13 bankruptcy, you are in an active bankruptcy case for three to five years, your wages are garnished and your entire income tax refunds are garnished.
 Erin therefore rarely files Chapter 13 cases.
 She believes that negotiating a home loan modification, sometimes in connection with a Chapter 7 case, is a better way to retain your home and discharge your unsecured debt.
-If you have been told that Chapter 13 is the only way to save your home, please schedule a free initial consultation with our office and let us explain another alternative.
+If you have been told that Chapter 13 is the only way to save your home, please schedule a free initial consultation and the attorney will explain another alternative.

 - Medical Debts & Disabilities – Medical debts are dischargeable when you file a Chapter 7 bankruptcy.
 If you are receiving Social Security Disability or VA Disability, that income is not considered in determining whether you qualify for a Chapter 7 bankruptcy.
 Other options may also be available to help you take care of your debt.
 Erin and her legal team can discuss your situation and advise you on the best path forward.